miloszpp/codewithstyle/source/pointfree/index.md

 Sign-up for more
 ----------------

 I'm planning to write some articles about pointfree programming for this blog (including one explaining `Tradux`).
 Sign-up for blog newsletter if you want to be notified when this happens.
-As a bonus, you'll get a free e-book about functional programming basics in JS. \[yikes-mailchimp form="1" description="1"\]
+As a bonus, you'll get a free e-book about functional programming basics in JS.